🟢🟢🟢🟢🟢

 Crypto Betting Sites FAQ

-Although crypto isn't as widely accepted as other payment methods, such as Interac, the number of sportsbooks accepting the currency are growing.
-Currently, there are over 10 sportsbooks in Canada that accept cryptocurrency.
+Although crypto isn't as widely accepted as other payment methods, such as Interac, the number of sportsbooks accepting the currency is growing in Canada.

 The most widely accepted cryptocurrency for sports betting is Bitcoin (BTC).
 All sportsbooks in Canada that accept crypto will accept Bitcoin.
 Other commonly accepted cryptos are Ethereum (ETH) and Litecoin (LTC).